 For the purposes of this curriculum, the film Girl Rising has been edited into nine separate chapters - one for each girl's story.
-(Some chapters are available for educators to download at no cost; to purchase the full film go to girlrising.com/for-educators.)
-The stories range in terms of subject matter, and teachers are strongly encouraged to view the film chapters in advance to determine which are appropriate based on their students' maturity level.
+(Some chapters are available for educators to download at no cost, while others require a fee.)
+The Middle School curriculum centers on five of the film chapters most likely to be used by middle school teachers: